microsoft/microsoft-ui-xaml-specs/active/NavigationView/HierarchicalNav/HierarchicalNavigationView.md

 # Background
 Currently, NavigationView's MenuItems list allows for displaying a flat list of items in the pane.
 It's common for apps to want to present users with a hierarchical navigation tree.
 This feature adds the capability to nest items within the pane.
+There is additional discussion about how to use this control in the [Navigation view](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/navigationview) design document.

 # Hierarchy